dorian-bian/sqlite-web-master/README.md

         they can be accessed directly from your browser.
 5. Open index.php in your browser to use it.

 ##.
+License
+    SQLite Web Master is licensed under the Mozilla Public License Version 2.0 .
+(See LICENSE)

+##.
 Other Licenses
 * Glyphicons Free Icons
     website: http://glyphicons.com/